applification/react-native-minimalist/README.md

 ## Approach

-Developing Progressive Web Apps with a great UX is hard as we push the boundaries of what web is capable of in terms of apps.
-This library is inspired by the arguments of Nicolas Gallagher that React Native is in fact the best platform to deliver excellent Progressive Web Apps.
+This library is highly inspired by Nicolas Gallagher's view that developing great web apps using the DOM is hard and [React Native is a better platform for developing web apps](https://twitter.com/necolas/status/983769332411805697).

-The use of React Primitives is a logically extension of using React Native Web to deliver a set of components that can be rendered universally across a native mobile app or a progressive web app.
+The use of Leland Richardson's [React Primitives](https://github.com/lelandrichardson/react-primitives) is a logical extension enabling the use of React Native to deliver native mobile apps, web apps and other mediums using universally rendered components.

-The components are developed with a Pure UI approach, whereby the components will always render the same way given the same props.
-The use of Storybook provides a full API and demo of each component and it's possible states.
+Components are developed using a [Pure UI approach](https://rauchg.com/2015/pure-ui) as advocated by Guillermo Rauch, where the UI is a pure function of state.

 ## Table of Contents